WPI-AIM/ambf/ambf_ros_modules/examples/gripper_control_examples/README.md

 and frame transformations.

-In this example, we are going to be relying on the features of the AMBF client which are meant for generic control puroses.
+In this example, we are going to be relying on the features of the AMBF client which are meant for generic control purposes.

 1. Since we are not using the AMBF Device interface, we shall have to spawn the gripper in the simulation manually.
 To do this, we can just add its multibody